Skaldak/MASIV/README.md

 ![](./assets/pipeline.png)

-MASIV determines object geometry and governing physical laws from videos, without assuming a scene-specific material prior.
+MASIV determines object geometry and governing physical laws from videos in a material-agnostic manner.

 ## TODO